nCine/nCine-site/cmake-options.md

   This option enables the scripting API and the integration with the Lua library.

+- `NCINE_WITH_ALLOCATORS`

+  This option enables the custom memory allocators and the allocation manager.

+  - `NCINE_RECORD_ALLOCATIONS`

+    When this option is enabled every allocation or deallocation request will be recorded alongside a timestamp.

+  - `NCINE_OVERRIDE_NEW`

+    With this option the global `operator new` and `operator delete` will be overriden to use the custom memory allocator.

+  - `NCINE_USE_FREELIST`

+    When this option is enabled the FreeList allocator will be used instead of the `malloc()`/`free()` based one.

+  - `NCINE_FREELIST_BUFFER`

+    This variable will hold the size in bytes of the buffer used by the FreeList allocator.
+    The default size is 32 MiB.

 - `NCINE_WITH_IMGUI`

   When this option is enabled the engine will feature an integration with the [Dear ImGui](https://github.com/ocornut/imgui) user interface toolkit.